scottrlarson/profession/content/terms.md

 Due to Windows 10/11 data collection practices and the impact it has on customer privacy, when I install, reinstall, or tune-up Windows 10/11 on any machine that enters this office, I remove and disable the unnecessary and in many cases unwanted functions listed below.
 You can opt to install or re-enable the app or feature in question yourself by launching the Microsoft Store App on your computer, doing a search for the missing App, and then installing it.
 (Please note that I do not guarantee any performance improvements on any of these adjustments.):

 - I disable all Telemetry and Data Collection services.
-- I uninstall all Microsoft Windows 10/11 apps, except the basic, or useful ones that would prevent the normal operation of the device: Mail, Microsoft Store, Calculator, Sticky, Windows.photos, Soundrecorder, MSpaint, Screensketch, Cortana.
+- I uninstall all Microsoft Windows 10/11 apps, except the basic, or useful ones that would prevent the normal operation of the device: Mail, Microsoft Store, Calculator, Sticky Notes, Windows.photos, Soundrecorder, MSpaint, Screensketch, Cortana.
 - I may Install new default applications to make use of: Photos(Fast Stone Image Viewer), Internet Browsing(Mozilla Firefox and Google Chrome), Email(Mozilla Thunderbird) Videos(VLC), and Media Creation(Burn Aware).
+- I uninstall and disable the Onedrive configuration by default.
+This prevents personal data from being sent to Microsoft cloud services without the customers knowledge.
+I do this mainly to avoid customer confusion about where personal/business data lives.
+- Unless you make a request, or I determine in our communication leading up to the service, I do not configure the Windows user account to be attached to a Microsoft account.
+This decision is to avoid customer confusion about how online services get used without the user's knowledge on the device.
+- I associate a web browser of your choice to minimize having to use the Edge browser.

+Please note that the way in which Microsoft implements changes to the OS and their attempts to obfuscate customer choice is user hostile.
+These changes may be reverted by a future Microsoft update so I am unable to guarantee any specific configurations will continue to operating once the device leaves my office.

 I do this to give my customers a good experience with their device by decluttering the operation of the Windows operating system.
 This has the potential to improve the performance and user experience.